 A Digital Scrapbooking Tutorial

-So how do you create your own digital scrapbook page?
+Next, let's look at how to use digital scrapbook templates.
+How do you create your own digital scrapbook page?
 Where do you start?
-Want to take a look at the process?
+Let's take a look at the process.

 Here's an example of a digital scrapbook page that I worked on in Adobe Photoshop.
 This is a snapshot of my process before it was complete, to give you a feel for my workflow.
 You could use all sorts of digital scrapbooking shapes in your design!